aws-neuron/aws-neuron-sdk/docs/neuron-install-guide.md

 gpg --verify tensorflow-neuron-<VERSION FROM FILE>-py36_0.tar.bz2.asc tensorflow-neuron-<VERSION FROM FILE>-py36_0.tar.bz2
 ```
 * Note: The `tensorflow-neuron` conda package comes with TensorBoard-Neuron.
 There is no standalone `tensorboard-neuron` package at this time.

+## DLAMI
+Refer to the [AWS DLAMI Getting Started](https://docs.aws.amazon.com/dlami/latest/devguide/gs.html) guide to learn how to use the DLAMI with Neuron.
+When first using a released DLAMI, there may be additional updates to the Neuron packages installed in it.

+NOTE: Only DLAMI versions 26.0 and newer have Neuron support included.